 Jonas Fitch held the property for the next four years and, after resolving the City of Boston’s claims for back taxes owed by the Caldwells, sold the property on July 16, 1877, to banker and textile manufacturer Benjamin Edward Bates.
 That same day, Benjamin Bates sold the western portion of the lot, with an 88 foot 6 inch frontage on Marlborough, to John Charles Phillips, Jr. Benjamin Bates retained the lot to the east at 34 Marlborough, with a 25 foot 2 inch frontage.
 The unfinished building was located on both lots, and John Phillips was given the right to remove the materials on the lot retained by Benjamin Bates.

-After acquiring the lot, John Phillips had a new home built at 299 Berkeley, designed by architects Peabody and Stearns.
+After acquiring the lot, John C. Phillips, Jr., had a new home built at 299 Berkeley, designed by architects Peabody and Stearns.

-It is unclear the extent to which the new house incorporated portions of the Caldwells’ unfinished house.
+Part of the original house may have remained for several years.
 The 1883 Bromley map continues to show the portion of the earlier house that extended onto 34 Marlborough, indicating that this portion of the earlier structure remained.
 The 1888 map shows the new house in its final configuration.

-John Phillips died in March of 1885.
-Anna Phillips continued to live at 299 Berkeley until about 1910.
-During the 1909-1910 winter season, she was joined at 299 Berkeley by Governor Eben Sumner Draper and his wife, Nannie (Bristow) Draper, while their home at 150 Beacon was being rebuilt following a major fire.
+During the 1909-1910 winter season, while Anna Phillips was in Washington, 299 Berkeley continued to be the home of John and Eleanor Phillips.
+They were joined by Governor Eben Sumner Draper and his wife, Nannie (Bristow) Draper, who lived at 299 Berkeley while their home at 150 Beacon was being rebuilt following a major fire.